-Finding the right provider of GRC solutions can be difficult.
-Mainly because GRC Software solutions are sometimes complex, force you to change the way you do business, and can be difficult to implement.
+Finding the right provider of governance, risk, and compliance (GRC) solutions can be difficult — mainly because GRC tools are sometimes complex, force you to change the way you do business, and can be difficult to implement.

-- Features: Does the solution provide basic and advanced features and functionality that you require?
+- Features: Does the solution provide the basic and advanced features and functionality that you require?

 - Usability: Are the solution’s dashboard and reporting tools intuitive and easy to use?

-- Affordability: Is the Total Cost of Ownership of the solution economical?
+- Affordability: Is the total cost of ownership for the solution economical?
 Are there any additional modules required to actually meet your needs?
-Are there any other additional hidden costs?
+Are there any other hidden costs?

-- Time to Implementation: How long does it take to fully implement, configure and train the solution – Weeks? – Months? – Years?
+- Time to Implementation: How long does it take to fully implement, configure, and train users on the solution – Weeks?
+Months?
+Years?